fcarvalhopacheco/whots18-data-report/docs/source/5_section.md

 Each moored MicroCAT temperature, conductivity, and pressure (when installed) was calibrated at Sea-Bird before their deployment and after their recovery on the dates shown in {numref}`table-14`.
-The internally-recorded data from each instrument were downloaded onboard the ship after the mooring recovery.
+The internally-recorded data from each instrument were downloaded on board the ship after the mooring recovery.
 The nominally-calibrated data were plotted for a visual assessment of the data quality.
 The data processing included checking the internal clock data against external event times, pressure sensor drifts correction, temperature sensor